Liability and Compensation for Rear-End Accidents

 - The driver is operating an inadequately maintained vehicle / driving on a flat tire.

-In any of these scenarios — which are merely examples and not necessarily an exhaustive list — the driver who gets rear-ended (the “tailed driver”) could be assigned 100% of the fault.
-Or a court might decide that both the tailing driver and the tailed driver are partly at fault.
-The specific facts and evidence matter a great deal in making that determination.
+In any of these scenarios—which are merely examples and not necessarily an exhaustive list—the driver who gets rear-ended (the “tailed driver”) could be assigned 100% of the fault.
+Or a court might decide that both the tailing driver and the tailed driver are partly to blame.
+The specific facts and evidence matter a great deal in making the determination of which driver is at fault.

 In that case, your financial recovery would be reduced by your percentage of the fault.